 Total ZEV Milestone = 62.5 (rounds up to 63 ZEVs)

 Any ZEVs Count for Compliance.
-Any ZEV from any Milestone Group caYn be used to count toward the fleet’s ZEV Milestone requirement.
+Any ZEV from any Milestone Group can be used to count toward the fleet’s ZEV Milestone requirement.
 For example, a fleet with box trucks and day cab tractors can meet the total ZEV Milestone requirement with ZEV day cab tractors instead of ZEV box trucks.

 Waste and Wastewater Fleet Option.
-Waste and Wastewater fleet owners may delay compliance with the ZEV Milestones Option as specified in section 2013.6(d) for the vehicles in the California fleet as of January 1, 2024, that meet the criteria specified in (1) through (3) below:
+Waste and Wastewater fleet owners may delay compliance with the ZEV Milestones Option as specified in section 2013.6(c) for the vehicles in the California fleet as of January 1, 2024, that meet the criteria specified in (1) through (3) below:

-Must exclusively be fueled with biomethane.
+Shall exclusively be fueled with biomethane.

 Eligible garbage vehicle configurations are rear-, side-, and front-loader compactor trucks, tractors exclusively used as transfer trucks, and roll-off trucks.